mvteus/mvteusblog/README.md

 If you encountered any grammatical, code or anything else error, just do a [Pull Request](), I'll appreciate.

-And even if you like to write a blog post, just let me know.
+And even if you like to write a blog post, just let me know :wink:.